Sherwin Williams Antique White: a pretty darn popular cream paint color

-When it comes to cream paint colours, there are few as troublesome as Sherwin Williams Antique White.
+When it comes to cream paint colors, there are few as troublesome as Sherwin Williams Antique White.
 The thing is, as a wall COLOUR, it’s beautiful, but too often it’s used on kitchen cabinets or trim work and THAT’S where the trouble begins.

-Which is why today, we’re taking a close look at Antique White, focusing on two scenarios…
+This is why today, we’re taking a close look at Antique White, focusing on two scenarios…

 - You want it on your walls – COOL BEANS!
 It’s a beautiful option